atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/retrieve-booking.md

 - **Type:** String
 - **Required:** Yes
 - **Description:** Status of the order.
   Valid values:
   0: Unpaid
   1: Ticketing-in-Process
   2: Ticketed
   -3: Cancelled(When the booking is failed due to the request information) Order number
-- **Constraints:** "0" for unpaid, "1" for ticketing-in-process, "2" for ticketed and "-3" for cancelled.
 - **Default:** None
 - **Example:** "2"